NickHackman/dotfiles/dots/README.md

 # Dots

-This README and Dots as a whole is a work in progress 👨‍💻
+This README and Dots as a whole are a work in progress 👨‍💻

 ## ⚾ Pitch